kel151/1stmilestoneproject/README.md

 My goal was to build a portfolio that allows the user to find and view the information they want in as little steps as possible (across all devices) without compromising aesthetic appeal.<p>
 It was important to me to design a colour-blindness friendly UX design.
 This is because, in all my reading about UX/UI, I did not come across many UX/UI designers that made it a point to accommodate the needs of people who can’t view the world like everyone else.
 In fact, Ivan Tuchkov highlighted this very point in an article, in which he reminds UX designers that:<p>
 <i>“People with regular vision and people with protanopia see the same image.
 In the eyes of colorblind, the flower and the background are almost in the same color.
 And if we talk about user interfaces, such perception leads to a bunch of problems: text becomes unreadable, call-to-action buttons inconspicuous, etc.”</i> (Tuchkov, 2018)<p>
-Tuchkov goes to talk about how this issue can not only appear extremely discriminatory, but can also hurt the client’s aims:<p>
+Tuchkov goes on to talk about how this issue can not only appear extremely discriminatory, but can also hurt the client’s aims:<p>
 <i>“Every type of color blindness causes inconvenience; this carries over to user experience.
 At worst, colorblind people cannot use a product at all.
 It’ll upset a lot of users and a business will lose potential clients too.”</i> (Tuchkov, 2018)<p>
-So, in this milestone project, I have taken upon myself the additional challenge of designing with colour-blindness in mind.
+So, in this milestone project, I have taken upon myself the additional challenge of designing with colour-blindness in mind wherever I can.

 ### Scope
 The purpose of this undertaking is to display my skills and projects in a way that is quick, simple and intuitive.
 It is meant to serve as a portfolio, showcasing my professional journey and career trajectory.<p>